What is Zydelig?

-- Females who are able to become pregnant should use effective birth control (contraception) during treatment with Zydelig and for at least 1 month after the last dose of Zydelig.
-Talk to your doctor about birth control methods that may be right for you.
-Tell your doctor right away if you become pregnant or think you are pregnant during treatment with Zydelig.
+- Females who are able to become pregnant should use effective birth control (contraception) during treatment with Zydelig and for 1 month after the last dose of Zydelig.
+Talk to your healthcare provider about birth control methods that may be right for you.
+Tell your healthcare provider right away if you become pregnant or think you are pregnant during treatment with Zydelig.

 - Males with female partners who are able to become pregnant should use effective birth control (contraception) during treatment with Zydelig and for 3 months after the last dose.

-Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Zydelig and certain other medicines may affect each other.
 Know the medicines you take.
-Keep a list of your medicines and show it to your doctor and pharmacist when you get a new medicine.
+Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.

 How should I take Zydelig?

-- Take Zydelig exactly as your doctor tells you to take it.
+- Take Zydelig exactly as your healthcare provider tells you to take it.

-- Your doctor may change your dose of Zydelig or tell you to stop taking Zydelig.
-Do not change your dose or stop taking Zydelig without first talking to your doctor.
+- Your healthcare provider may change your dose of Zydelig or tell you to stop taking Zydelig.
+Do not change your dose or stop taking Zydelig without first talking to your healthcare provider.

 - Take Zydelig 2 times a day.